 This course is eligible for 4 NETA Continuing Technical Development Credits (CTDs).
 NETA Certified Technicians (Level III and Level IV) are required to earn a minimum of 48 CTDs every three years to maintain their certification.
 For more information about the CTD program and requirements, please contact the NETA office at [email protected] or 888-300-6382.

-Do you want to enroll more than one person to our online training courses?
-No problem!
-Click the “Enable Group registration” checkbox at the bottom of any course, then choose how many people you want to register before you click “Add to Cart”.
-All bulk and coupon prices will still apply.
-You control who gets enrolled to the course via the “Group Registration” page.
+You control who gets enrolled into the course via the “Manage Teams” page.
 Enroll one at a time, or upload your entire team via a simple csv file.
 We’ll automatically create everything they need to start the course and send them an email with their user name, password, and course links.